 After days of planning and dreaming, one fine Saturday night we hire a bike( Royal Enfield Electra, Rs.
-800 for 24 hours), as the dealer refused to give it to us early morning.
-The plan was to wake up and start for the trip from Manipal at 6 am.
+800 for 24 hours).
+The plan was to wake up and start the trip from Manipal at 6 am.
 But just as every morning plan ever, we started off one hour late.
-With first rays of sun, cutting through the early morning mist, we filled our bike with fuel and began the journey we would never forget.
-Reaching Hebri was a calming and a peaceful journey during which we saw the sun rise from behind the great western Ghats or some even go as far as calling them the Himalayas of the South.
+With first rays of the sun, cutting through the early morning mist, we filled our bike with fuel and began the journey we would never forget.
+Reaching Hebri was a calming and a peaceful journey during which we saw the sun rise from behind the great western Ghats (some even go as far as calling them the Himalayas of the South).

 The road starts becoming steep and the view becomes more and more amazing.
 Once the climb finishes we come to a point called Sunset view point and on a clear cloudless day, it is said that the Arabian sea is visible from here.

-Jogi Gundi is a little distance from Agumbe town.
-Once again we had to ask locals as maps was showing somewhere else.
-There was a basic entry and parking fee, but the falls were a little disappointing as the water level was very low.
-Still it was very calm and the sounds of birds was very soothing.
+Jogi Gundi is a little out of Agumbe town.
+Once again we had to ask locals as maps were showing somewhere else.
+There was an entry and parking fee, but the falls were a little disappointing as the water level was very low.
+Still, it was very calm and the sound of nature was very soothing.

 Starting off with a flat road, the journey felt pretty normal in the beginning.
 But as we went on, the road became steeper and steeper.
 With hair pin turns and sudden increments in heights and the valley view as we were climbing, it was both challenging and thrilling.
 There was a Jain temple on the top, and once we reach we see the most stunning view of the journey so far.
 It was a lone hill and flat land on all sides.
-There’s this pond on top which is apparently full even on the hottest summer day.
-When we saw it, it was filled with trash, but supposedly its beautiful during monsoons.
+There’s this pond on top which supposedly is full even mid summer.
+When we saw it, it was filled with trash, but apparently, it’s beautiful during monsoons.
 We stayed there for a couple of hours and then started going back to Agumbe.

 We decided to go to Barkana falls next, but everybody kept telling it’ll be dry during this time of summer, but I heard the view point is worth going so we went anyway.
-Had to keep asking people for directions and we went completely into dense forest and we came across a closed gate.
+We had to keep asking people for directions and we went completely into dense forest and we came across a closed gate.
 But luckily the gate wasn’t locked so we opened it ourselves and went on.
-On reaching Barkana view point(4-5 kms off road) we parked our bike and went to see the view point with less expectations.
+On reaching Barkana view point(4-5 km off road) we parked our bike and went to see the view point with little expectations.
 If Kundadri view was stunning, it was nothing compared to Barkana View point.
-Specially when we went, it was a little cloudy and the view was breathtaking.
+Especially when we went, it was a little cloudy and the view was breathtaking.

 After sitting there for as long as we could, soaking in as much of nature as we could, we started going back and we didn’t stop to see Sunset as it was very cloudy(image below) and it would be pointless.